davidpinhas/freedom55/README.md

 fd55 tf destroy -p /path/to/tf/plan
 ```

-### Cloudfront
+### Cloudflare
 ---
-The [Cloudfront](https://www.cloudflare.com/en-gb/) integration utilizes the official [Cloudflare API](https://developers.cloudflare.com/api/) to perform its actions in the background to modify the configured domain DNS records.
+The [Cloudflare](https://www.cloudflare.com/en-gb/) integration utilizes the official [Cloudflare API](https://developers.cloudflare.com/api/) to perform its actions in the background to modify the configured domain DNS records.

 This integration requires the following keys:
-* `email` - Email address used to authenticate with Cloudfront.
+* `email` - Email address used to authenticate with Cloudflare.
 * `api_key` - API key with Read permissions for DNS Zone.
 * *`domain_name` - Domain name.